christo-king/rx/README.md

 ![Screenshot][screenshot]

 Also provided is a small series of [Postman](link:https://www.getpostman.com/) tests for the web services (/RX.postman.json).

+Web services are written in both Go (using gorilla) and Ruby (using sinatra).
+The drop-down "Server" can choose which is used to submit new standard deviations, but all go to the same database.
+In the future, the list of existing will also come from the selected server.

 ###Future Additions
 Future additions will likely include more extensive client-side unit testing and BDD-style tests in Ruby-Cucumber.